Play for the Gray: Older Americans Month 2012

 The campaign details a number of potential activities for an intergenerational “day of play.”
 Ideas include putting together a time capsule, having a talent show, putting on a community potluck, or just a family outing to a ball-game or the zoo.

 A Place for Mom is proud to spread the word about Older Americans Month 2012.
-To learn more about some of the activities mentioned here, checkout the the printable Never Too Old to Play activity guide.
+To learn more about some of the activities mentioned here, checkout the the Never Too Old to Play activity guide.